jsedano/jsedano.github.io/_posts/2021-05-30-binary-search-trees.markdown

 }
 {% endhighlight %}

-After that we copy the value to the node we are removing and then go inside the subtree in order to delete the node, since its the leftmost node we now that is going to fall in the case of a removal of a leaf node.
+After that we copy the value to the node we are removing and then go inside the subtree in order to delete the node, since its the leftmost node we know that is going to fall in the case of a removal of a leaf node.

 {% highlight java %}
 BinaryNode<T> tmp = getLeftmost(node.getRightChild());